ObjectOrientedLife/ObjectOrientedLife.github.io/index.md

 # Updates

-- (2024.01) [FOV Mapping](/personalprojects/FOVMapping1) has been published on [Unity Asset Store](https://assetstore.unity.com/packages/tools/particles-effects/fog-of-war-field-of-view-269976)!
-  - **FOV Mapping** is an advanced approach to Field of View (FOV) and Fog of War (FOW) systems for Unity.
-Leveraging the power of the GPU, it stands out as a high-performance solution that offers exceptionally efficient field of view system.
-It also provides terrain-adaptiveness and rich controllable features.
-  - **FOV Mapping** is getting its popularity, recording **over 100 downloads** on Unity Asset Store!
-  - Demo Video
-    {% include video id="odzodrk1F7k" provider="youtube" %}
+- (10.2024) I have joined Arm at Cambridge as a Graphics Engineer!
-- (2024.03) I am currently working on a fluid simulation.
+- (03.2024) I am currently working on a fluid simulation.
   - Check out [the repository](https://github.com/StupaSoft/FluidSimulation)!
   - Tools used
     - **C++** for the language